Don’t cover Imran Khan’s PTI: Pakistan’s media told to censor popular ex-PM

 To be sure, accusations of censorship, pre-poll rigging and suppression of dissent are not new in the country.
 “This pattern of instructions coming down from the establishment has been going on for a long time,” said Mehmood.
 It used to be other parties that faced the brunt earlier.
 Now, it’s the PTI’s turn.

-Indeed, when Khan was prime minister and the PTI was in power – it enjoyed good relations at the time with the “establishment”, a euphemism for the Pakistani military – international media watchdogs such as Reporters Without Borders issued reports condemning harassment and intimidation of journalists.
+Indeed, when Khan was prime minister and the PTI was in power, it enjoyed good relations at the time with the “establishment” – a euphemism for the Pakistani military.
+International media watchdogs such as Reporters Without Borders had then issued reports, condemning harassment and intimidation of journalists.

 Now, in addition to the intimidation and harassment faced by Khan and his party leadership, media personnel identified as PTI-leaning have been targeted too.